Pasco County Schools

 Pasco County Schools, also known as District School Board of Pasco County, is a school district that serves all of Pasco County in the U.S. state of Florida.
+It was founded in 1887 and has 106 schools as of the 2025-2026 school year.

 History

+Early history

 The Pasco County School Board was founded in 1887, which is also the year the county was founded.
 Augustine H. Ravesies was appointed the first superintendent of schools.
 At the time, there were 37 teachers in the county.

 In 1896, it was reported that Pasco had 1123 students, 48 teachers, and 42 schools.
 The first high school in western Pasco County was Gulf High School in 1922.

 Segregations in schools

 Originally schools in Pasco were segregated.
 The first black school in Pasco is debated, but most agree it was the Hernando Colored School, located near what is now Trilby, though the exact location is not known.
 The name suggests that it was created before Pasco County was, but was integrated into Pasco County Schools.

 Segregation in schools ended when in 1967, the school board ended its battle with the Departments of Health, Education, and Welfare, finally ending segregation.